Shepherd's Grove: 2010 bankruptcy application

+On March 10, 2012, it was announced that Robert H. Schuller and his wife, Arvella, had resigned from the church's board.
+The following day, Coleman announced at the morning service that she was leaving the church, stating that it was "the last Sunday we will be worshiping in this building."
+Prior to Coleman's departure, the worship service attendance had dwindled to fewer than 400 people.

+Return to traditional worship

+After the departure of Coleman, and the reinstatement of the more traditional worship style, attendance began to increase once again with previous longtime members returning to the church.
+Many previously involved with the music ministry also returned: Don Neuen was succeeded by choral director Irene Messoloras, and Marc Riley served as orchestra director as of 2012, alongside Sae Wan Yang as senior organist and John von Wolzogen as handbell director.
+The increase in attendance and giving came too late to keep the building, as the Crystal Cathedral had already been sold at the time of Coleman's announcement.
+The church relocated to Irvine, California, in 2013.

+Bobby Schuller, the founder's grandson, became minister and renamed the church to Shepherd's Grove Ministries.The congregation merged with Irvine Presbyterian Church in 2019 and joined the Presbyterian Church (USA).

 Hour of Power broadcast

 The Crystal Cathedral broadcast church services around the world on a television show called the Hour of Power, which at one point attracted 1.3 million viewers in 156 countries.
 The church provided facilities for those of a similar faith to congregate and offered campus services including support groups, Sunday school classes and daily Christian gatherings.

 The church featured the testimonies of prominent people during the Hour of Power services.
 Notable guests have included former USSR president Mikhail Gorbachev, former president of India A. P. J. Abdul Kalam, former United States Vice President Al Gore, former United States Attorney General John Ashcroft, former Arkansas governor Mike Huckabee, noted Catholic broadcaster Archbishop Fulton J. Sheen, musician John Tesh, Christian singer Jaci Velasquez, pianist Roger Williams, flautist Sir James Galway, Christian singer Joy Williams, Backstreet Boys member and Christian singer Brian Littrell, Christian singer Natalie Grant, Christian rock band Sonicflood, singer Robert Sims, American tenor Daniel Rodriguez, musical group the Oak Ridge Boys, Christian singer Sara Groves, Irish tenor Ronan Tynan; former tennis star Michael Chang, actors Kirk Douglas, Roy Rogers, Noah Gray-Cabey, and Denzel Washington, radio talk-show host Laura Schlessinger, and MLB baseball player Kirk Gibson.